|Reading: Solow, R., 1956, “A Contribution to the Theory of Economic Growth” The Quarterly Journal of Economics, 70(1):65-94|

 In 1945 Hong Kong was a poor territory.
 After war and Japanese occupation many of its 600,000 people were starving.
 They had no traditionally considered natural resources, and yet soon became a major manufacturing location, the busiest port in the world, and a centre of the global financial market.

-According to reasonable internet sources, Hong Kong’s GDP per capita is now bigger than the UK’s.
+According to reasonable internet sources, by 2018 Hong Kong’s GDP per capita had become bigger than the UK’s.

 What happened?
 In 1945 civil servant John Cowperthwaite made Hong Kong a free port, which meant no tariffs for most goods, no export subsidies, and few restrictions on imports.
 Trade grew quickly.